zuwiki/dove_py/SPECIFICATION.md

 `searchTasks(selector)`
 ---------

-`searchTasks(selector)` is a way to genericly.
+`searchTasks(selector)` is a way to query for tasks by a generic selector.
 It takes one argument: a hash [dictionary] of options for selecting tasks.
-Any tasks matching the selector are returned in an array.
+A task matching the selector are returned in an array.
 The selector is in this form:

     {
       option1: requirement1,